 If you’re looking to book a trip to Dry Tortuga, you’ll want to find a reputable company that has been operating there for many years.
 We found that it’s worth spending a few extra dollars to make sure you’re getting what you pay for.

 Do you plan your vacations around the cheapest airfare you can find and whatever budget hotel has a great deal for a room with two twin beds?
 You and your hubby can always push them together, right?

 While ninja bargain hunting can allow you to take trips you might never be able to afford otherwise, sometimes going all out is also worth the price tag.
-If you travel to the Florida Keys, exploring the Dry Tortugas National Park is worth the 70 mile trek (from Key West) – accessible only by boat or seaplane.
+If you travel to the Florida Keys, exploring the Dry Tortugas National Park is worth the 70 mile trek (west of Key West Florida) – accessible only by boat or seaplane.

 We went back and forth on the idea finding it difficult to justify the cost, but we ended up going for it.
 The trip was one of the most incredible travel experiences I have had thus far.
 It was breathtaking and exactly the kind of adventure worth paying extra for.

 We booked our flight through Key West Seaplane Adventures for about $300 per person for a half-day excursion (be sure to check the site for current rates).
 Seating and availability are extremely limited for full day trips, so you’ll want to book the flight at least a week in advance, and read up on any guidelines.

 NOTE: Seaplanes are very small and have strict weight limits so you can’t bring much with you.

 The day of your trip, arrive early and bring a light lunch as well as a dry pair of clothes for the flight home if you plan on going into the water.
 On our flight, we boarded a seaplane that seated only eight which allowed each passenger a front row window seat.